 Class I and Class II Medical Devices

 The Food and Drug Administration has recognized three classes of medical devices based on the level of control necessary to assure the safety and effectiveness of the device.
-Cogmedix focuses on manufacturing of Class I medical devices and Class II medical devices, each of which have unique standards and requirements.
+Cogmedix manufactures Class I, Class II and Class IIII medical devices, each of which have unique standards and requirements.